To Wave or Not To Wave: Wave Soldering Advantages and Disadvantages

 - Board areas where no soldering is required do not have to be masked off.

-- Selective solder machines are generally cheaper to operate.
+- Soldering machines that conduct selective soldering are generally cheaper to operate.

 - Parameters for each are variable and can be more finely controlled.